 - Corresponding angles formed by non-parallel lines and transversals

 In Maths, you must have learned about different types of lines and angles.
-Here we will discuss only about corresponding angles formed by the intersection of two lines by a transversal.
+Here we will discuss only corresponding angles formed by the intersection of two lines by a transversal.
 The two lines could be parallel or non-parallel.
 So, let us learn corresponding angles for both the cases.

 Corresponding Angles Formed by Parallel Lines and Transversals

-If a line or we can say a transversal crosses any two given parallel lines, then the corresponding angles formed have equal measure.
+If a line or a transversal crosses any two given parallel lines, then the corresponding angles formed have equal measure.
 In the given figure, you can see, the two parallel lines are intersected by a transversal, which forms eight angles with the transversal.
 So, the angles formed by the first line with transversal have equal corresponding angles formed by the second line with the transversal.

 All corresponding angle pairs in the figure: